shinokada/svelte-next/README.md

 ## Automate Svelte Version Updates

 This script automates updating Svelte versions in project directories.
-If you have mutiple Svelte projects in subdirectories, this script will update them all.
+If you have multiple Svelte projects in subdirectories, this script will update them all.

 ## Features: